ParhamP/EMCM/README.md

 ## Acknowledgements

-This work was funed in part by Human Energy and a grant from the department of Veterans Affairs.
+This work was funded in part by [Human Energy](https://humanenergy.io/) and a grant from the department of Veterans Affairs.